 Wake Technical Community College conducts purchasing in accordance with state laws to ensure taxpayers receive full value for each dollar spent.
 The college's purchasing procedures conform to open, ethical and sound procurement policies.
 Suppliers are encouraged to compete for the college's business, which consists of a variety of goods and services.

-NC Interactive Purchasing System (IPS): Wake Tech posts all bids to NC IPS for a minimum of 10 days.
+Wake Tech posts all bids to IPS for a minimum of 10 days.
 The system notifies vendors of posted bids via IPS Vendor Link.
-You must register your business with IPS Vendor Link to receive these email notifications regarding posted bids:
+You must register your business with IPS Vendor Link to receive these email notifications regarding posted bids.

-HUB vendors: Wake Tech strives to achieve a minimum of 10% of our total procurements be with HUB vendors.
-If you are a minority business owner but you are not recognized as a North Carolina HUB vendor, Wake Tech encourages you to become a North Carolina HUB vendor:
+Wake Tech strives to achieve a minimum of 10% of its total procurements be with historically underutilized businesses (HUB) vendors.
+If you are a minority business owner but you are not recognized as a North Carolina HUB vendor, Wake Tech encourages you to register with the Office for Historically Underutilized Businesses.